snehilvj/dmc-docs/docs/tagsinput/tagsinput.md

 ### Made with Combobox

-`TagsInput` is built on top of `Combobox` and covers common use cases.
-If you need more advanced behavior or want to extend its functionality, you can create your own custom `TagsInput` using `Combobox`.
+`TagsInput` is built on top of [Combobox](https://mantine.dev/core/combobox/) and covers common use cases.
+If you need more advanced behavior or want to extend its functionality, you can create your own custom `TagsInput` component.
+See this [GitHub repository](https://github.com/AnnMarieW/dmc_custom_components) for custom DMC component examples.

-For working examples and guidance, see this [GitHub repository](https://github.com/AnnMarieW/dmc_custom_components).